April 16, 2020

-If you think about these questions, understanding the role the values that aggregators, networks, clusters, and SIAA offer, should you be considering changes in either membership in one of those, or perhaps joining one for the first time?
+If you think about these questions, understanding the values that aggregators, networks, clusters, and SIAA offer, should you be considering changes in either membership in one of those, or perhaps joining one for the first time?

 COVID is creating unique and urgent problems for all businesses including insurance agencies and will for the next several years.
 This is an important time for every businessperson to think carefully about how they're going to transition this period of history.

 What will you do?

 Tony Caldwell is a modern “renaissance man,” who is not only immensely successful in the field of insurance, but is also a writer, children’s advocate, mentor and even a licensed pilot.

 Always keen on helping others make their dreams come true, Tony and his team have helped independent agents grow into more than 250 independent agencies.
 This has made OAA the number one ranked Strategic Master Agency of SIAA for the last 5 years, and one of Oklahoma's 25 Best Companies to Work for.

 Tony loves to share his knowledge, insight and wisdom through his bestselling books as well as in free mediums including podcasts and blogs.